 Enabling Enterprise Week

-Last week was our second Enabling Enterprise week of the year.
-All classes from Y1 to Y6 took part in a project aimed to build enterprise skills, understanding of the world of work and high aspirations.
+For our second Enabling Enterprise week all classes from Y1 to Y6 took part in a project aimed to build enterprise skills, understanding of the world of work and high aspirations.
 Each project builds on enterprise skills, whilst also linking to learning across other parts of the curriculum.

 Year 6 – Big Business Challenge